Nioux/AideDeJeu/Data/spells_vo.md

 [][SpellVO]

 # Clone

 - AltName: [Clone]

-- CastingTime: 1 hour
+- **Casting Time :** 1 hour
-- Components: V, S, M (a diamond worth at least 1,000 gp and at least 1 cubic inch of flesh of the creature that is to be cloned, which the spell consumes, and a vessel worth at least 2,000 gp that has a sealable lid and is large enough to hold a Medium creature, such as a huge urn, coffin, mud-filled cyst in the ground, or crystal container filled with salt water)
+- **Components :** V, S, M (a diamond worth at least 1,000 gp and at least 1 cubic inch of flesh of the creature that is to be cloned, which the spell consumes, and a vessel worth at least 2,000 gp that has a sealable lid and is large enough to hold a Medium creature, such as a huge urn, coffin, mud-filled cyst in the ground, or crystal container filled with salt water)
-- Duration: Instantaneous
+- **Duration :** Instantaneous
 - LevelType: 8 - necromancy
-- Range: Touch
+- **Range :** Touch
 - Source: (SRD)
-- Classes: ; Wizard
+- Classes: Wizard

 ### Description